misiektoja/instagram_monitor/README.md

 It is not mandatory, but highly recommended as otherwise the tool will treat empty profile pic as regular one, so for example user's removal of profile picture will be detected as changed profile picture.

-### Displaying profile / posts / stories images in your terminal
+### Displaying profile / posts / reels / stories images in your terminal

 if you have *imgcat* installed you can enable the feature displaying profile pictures and stories/posts images right in your terminal.
 For that put path to your *imgcat* binary in **IMGCAT_PATH** variable (or leave it empty to disable this functionality).